OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ## Scripts

-The scripts within the system are divided into .py files, which contain the classes and methods for the correct operation of the system.
+The system scripts are divided into .py files.
+These files contain the classes and methods for the correct operation of the system.
 These files are:

 ### Boot.py

-The first file is called boot.py, which starts the system and defines:

-- The serial communication for the display console and to upload the programs.
-- The WIFI module is disabled to reduce energy consumption.
+The first file is called boot.py, which starts the system.
+This file defines the serial communication to display the console and upload the programs.
+Additionally, it sets up the program that will start after these configurations.
+Furthermore, the WiFi module is disabled to reduce energy consumption.
-- The program that will start after these configurations is defined.

 <details open>
 <summary><strong>Code:</strong> Boot.py</summary>